Challenging the placement of a pupil with SEND: guidance and checklist

 You must admit a pupil if your school is named on their EHC plan

-This applies to all maintained schools (except maintained special schools), and academies are required to comply under the terms of their funding agreement.
-It’s set out on page 10 of the school admissions code.
+This applies to all maintained schools, and academies are required to comply under the terms of their funding agreement (pages 4 and 10 of the school admissions code).

 You can contest the placement...

-Parents of children/young people with EHC plans have the right to request a specific school in the plan.
+Parents of children with EHC plans have the right to request a specific school in the plan.

 You have to comply with the request unless: